 Roosters are also very protective of their ‘girls’ and will go after predators with little to no hesitation.
 This is a great reason to keep them if you live where your chickens may become prey.
 Just be sure your rooster doesn’t think you are a problem (more on that later).

 If you are wanting to hatch your own chicks, then you need a rooster to ensure the eggs you are collecting are fertile!
 A common misconception is you need a rooster for hens to lay, but that isn’t true at all.
 Hens will lay eggs no matter what, but if you want to hatch those eggs you need a male in attendance.
 There is no difference in an unfertile egg vs fertile egg for eating purposes, and most people don’t even know what to look for to know which is which.
 Also, be aware that most hens aren’t going to hatch their own eggs either as the domestication of the chicken has bred a lot of that instinct out.
 There are certain breeds that are more broody than others.

 Concerns of Keeping a Rooster

 I love my rooster.
 I owned his mommy and raised him the coop alongside other males and with space enough that he could grow and not become territorial.
-That isn’t a guarantee of success of raising an aggressive rooster however, and mark my words, if he had ever come after me or my kids it could have been the stewpot for sure.
+That isn’t a guarantee of success of raising an aggressive rooster however, and mark my words, if he had ever come after me or my kids, he would have ended up on the grill for sure.
 And that may be one of the biggest concerns there is with roosters: aggression, and the owner’s inability or unwillingness to cull the behavior from the flock.